Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Sampling the MDM in the discrete and the continuum

-We will now study the law of the candidates conditional on $(\hat{F}_n(k),k\geq 1)$.
-As before, for each $k$, let $\hat{P}_n(k)$ denote the number of purple vertices amongst the first $k$ vertices in the out-forest, and let $\hat{S}^-(k)$ denote the number of unpaired in-half-edges of discovered vertices at time $k$.
-We will first identify the tails of the candidates amongst the purple vertices, and then we will sample the position of their heads. \\ If the vertex visited at time $k$ is purple, the head of the corresponding surplus edge is a uniform pick from the $\hat{S}^-(k)$ unpaired in-half-edges of discovered vertices at time $k$.
-Therefore, the probability that a purple vertex visited at time $k$ corresponds to an ancestral surplus edge is given by the number of unpaired in-edges on its path to the root divided by $\hat{S}^-(k)$.
-This implies that to understand the law of the position of ancestral surplus edges, we need to understand where the unpaired in-edges are. \\ We will study this by modifying the edge lengths in the tree: for a vertex $v$ with in-degree $m$, the edges connecting it to its children will have length $m-1$ (unless $v$ is the root of an out-component, then the edges connecting to its children will have length $m$).
-The height of vertex $w$ in this forest with edge lengths corresponds to the number of in-half-edges that can be used to form an ancestral surplus edge with tail $w$.
-We add lengths to all edges in $(\hat{F}_n(k),k\geq 1)$ and call the resulting forest with edge lengths $(\hat{F}^\ell_n(k),k\geq 1)$.
-Denote the height process of $(\hat{F}^\ell_n(k),k\geq 1)$ by $(\hat{H}_n^\ell(k),k\geq 1)$. \\ Recall that the first candidate in any component of $(\hat{F}_n(k),k\geq 1)$ is an ancestral surplus edge.
-The following lemma illustrates the importance of $\hat{H}^\ell$ in finding the first ancestral surplus edges in the out-components.
+We will now study the positions of the unpaired in-edges by modifying the edge lengths as follows: for a vertex $v$ with in-degree $m$, the edges connecting it to its children will all have length $m-1$ (unless $v$ is the root of an out-component, in which case the edges connecting to its children will be assigned length $m$).
+The height of vertex $w$ in this forest with modified edge lengths corresponds to the number of in-half-edges that can be used to form an ancestral surplus edge with tail $w$.
+We assign lengths to all edges in the out-forest and call the resulting forest with edge lengths \emph{the out-forest with edge lengths}.
+Denote the height process of the out-forest with edge lengths by $(\hat{H}_n^\ell(k),k\geq 1)$.
+Recall from Lemma \ref{lem:whatispartofscc} that the surplus edge corresponding to the first candidate in any component of the out-forest is ancestral.
+The following proposition illustrates the importance of $\hat{H}^\ell$ in finding the first ancestral surplus edges in the out-components.

-\begin{lemma} Consider the exploration of $(\hat{F}_n(k),k\geq 1)$ at time $k$.
-If no ancestral surplus edge has been sampled in the current component, then the probability that $k$ is the tail of an ancestral surplus edge is given by
+\begin{proposition} Consider the exploration of the out-forest at time $k$.
+If no ancestral surplus edge has been sampled in the current component, then the probability that the $k$th vertex in depth-first order is a candidate is given by